 It’s free, and it’s grand hall reminded me so much of visiting Trinity Library in Dublin.
 So if you love being in grand libraries surrounded by old binded books: this is your go to, girl.
 (Also: I went mad buying goodies in the library shop, it’s amazing!)

-Even if you can’t visit much in the Manchester town hall, it’s still fun to sneak in and get a feel for the great neo-gothic architecture.
-I love a great Vicorian building and in the UK you’re really spoiled for choice!
+Even if you can’t visit much in the Manchester Town Hall, it’s still fun to sneak in and get a feel for the great neogothic architecture.
+I love a great Victorian building and in the UK you’re really spoiled for choice!

 It’s always nice to take a little stroll trough a city’s centre, isn’t it?
 Like I said above Manchester has a lot of Victorian building I enjoyed seeing, even if it isn’t the prettiest of cities.
 It’s also super tiny, you’re never really more than 30 minutes walk away from anything.